 The ultimate decision on whether, and in what circumstances care home visits take place rests with the individual provider.
 In each case, the provider needs to put in place appropriate risk assessments, social distancing and safety measures before allowing visits, and you should contact them before travelling.

-You may have compassionate reasons for visiting someone in exceptional circumstances where that person is struggling with restrictions on meeting others generally or they may be suffering from a physical or mental illness, have suffered a bereavement or you may be concerned about their general wellbeing or welfare.
+You may have compassionate reasons for visiting someone in exceptional circumstances where that person may be suffering from a physical or mental illness, have suffered a bereavement, is isolated, or you may be concerned about their general wellbeing or welfare.

 Visits to places such as supported accommodation, children’s homes or hospitals are permitted in exceptional circumstances, where they are allowed by the relevant setting.
 In each case, the service provider needs to put in place appropriate social distancing and safety measures before allowing visits, and you should contact them before travelling.